IBM/cpdctl/README_command_reference.md

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--parameters-gpu=@path/to/file.json`.

+`--parameters-gradient-checkpointing` (bool)
+:   Enabling gradient checkpointing reduces GPU memory required at the cost of slowing training by approx 20%.
+This option provides a value for a sub-field of the JSON option 'parameters'.
+It is mutually exclusive with that option.

+    The default value is `true`.

 #### Examples

 ```sh